History

 Turbine upgrade from 2.3M W to 7.3 MW.

-Planned commissioning of the first of the 2 new 30 T/h oil mills in Extension 2, doubling the production of CPO to around 80 000 T per annum by 2025.
+Commissioning of the first of the 2 new 30 T/h oil mills in Extension 2, projecting production of CPO to around 80 000 T per annum by 2025.

 Start of the construction of Okomu’s second 30 T/h oil mill at Extension 2.